The 20 Best Facial Paralysis Doctors in France

 Marseille, FR

-Marion Montava practices in Marseille, France.
+Marion Montava practices practicing medicine in Marseille, France.
 Montava is rated as an Advanced expert by MediFind in the treatment of Facial Paralysis.
-Their top areas of expertise are Facial Paralysis, Schwannoma, Acoustic Neuroma, Gamma Knife Radiosurgery, and Nerve Decompression.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Facial Paralysis, Schwannoma, Acoustic Neuroma, Gamma Knife Radiosurgery, and Nerve Decompression.

 Advanced in Facial Paralysis